How to get started in self-publishing: easy beginner steps

 Being a self-publishing author is about more than money.
 It’s about doing things on your terms.
 It’s about learning the craft, having fun, but it’s most importantly about becoming a better writer.

-(Quick note: I have never done traditional publishing before and I don’t know anybody who has, but do a quick google search and I’m sure you’ll see that it can be a waiting hell and chances are the work won’t really be yours.)
+(Quick note: I have never done traditional publishing before and I don’t know anybody who has, but do a quick google search and I’m sure you’ll see it’ll be a waiting hell and chances are the work won’t really be yours.)

 Okay.
 That was one hell of a long story.
 But we’re finally back at the main question.